 with the name of the package you installed.

-Install your own python modules
+Install your own Python packages

 But I use virtualenv and/or pip!